yxs4yt/DS-2002-Spr25/labs/Lab_4_SQL.md

 # Lab 4 - Structured Query Language (SQL)
 - This lab will take you through two (2) exercises, will be more involved than the last couple of labs, but will give you a wide range and wealth of experience using SQL.
+  - Part 1 will consist of guiding you through making your own table and then querying that table to get some results.
+  - Part 2 will have you ingest a database and explore it, testing your SQL skills with increasing complexity.
 - The Relational Database Management System (RDBMS) we will be using is SQLite.
 As the name suggests, SQLite is a lightweight RDBMS that is incredibly useful for working with local data.
 So we have talked about RDBMSs like MySQL, Oracle, PostgreSQL, etc., which are server-based.
 To simply things and get you exposure to SQL and querying, we will not worry about setting up and configuring the appropriate configurations that are needed for a server-based RDBMS.

+## SUBMITTING WORK
+  - You will create one (1) GitHub Gist.
+  - You will add a comment to section off "Part 1"
+  - You will copy and paste the one (1) SQL Query you will write on your own at the end of Part 1.
+  - Comment another section called "Part 2" and then number 1-15 for here will be where you copy and paste your SQL queries or answers to the question.
+    - For some problems, I will just want the SQL query, for some I will want the result from running the query.
+Make sure you read carefully, so you know which to put.

 ## Setting up an IDE (DBeaver)